ManoaMunchies/about-manoa-munchies/index.md

 ![](images/aeAdminListvendor.png)

-### Admin home page
+### Admin Panel

-The admin home page is identical to the normal user home page except the admin has an additional page.
-The add vendor page is included in the navbar for only admins and vendors.
+Any admins have access to the admin panel which displays vendor information and all active accounts.
+On this admin panel you can edit the vendor information or menu.
+You can also edit the role of any accounts, as well as remove them if desired.

 ![](images/aeAdminHomePage.png)